natematias/governing-human-algorithm-behavior/README.md

 ### Office Hours
 I am available for office hours in person and online during the following times:

-* DAY (TIME-TIME)
+* Tuesday 10am - 11:30am
-* DAY (TIME-TIME)
+* Thursday 10am - 11:30am

 Please feel free to show up or [schedule in advance](https://calendarbridge.com/book/natematias/office-hours).
 The most productive office hours involve coming to my office with a sense of your question and all of the needed information ready to go.
 I also enjoy just having interesting conversations with students about things you're interested in as well!
+If you plan to meet right after class, expect to walk back to my office together.

 ## Schedule